Menu

 Birding Haehnle

 Haehnle Sanctuary is a top eBird hotspot in Jackson County with over 200 species recorded.
-In addition to the cranes gathering in the fall and nesting in the spring over xx birds have been recorded nesting on the property.
+In addition to the cranes gathering in the fall and nesting in the spring.
 Mud Marsh, Eagle Lake, Portage river and the hundreds of acres of other wetland provide a great opportunity for seeing waterbirds.
-Nearly 60 species of waterfowl and other marsh birds can be seen each year.
+Nearly 60 species of waterfowl and other wetland birds can be seen each year.

 Check out the eBird Species list for Haehnle Sanctuary (it takes a few moments to load).